Sharjah: Sharjah Aquarium

 Since its opening in 2008 Sharjah's Aquarium which is located in Al Layyeh, has become an attraction to adults and children.
-Managed by the Sharjah Museums Authority, renowned for its educational initiatives, the aquarium features 20 tanks across two floors, housing diverse sea creatures in a sprawling 6,500 square meter space.
-The Sharjah Underwater Walk is a unique experience at the Sharjah Aquarium which allow visitors to explore marine life closely.
-Visitors can walk along the aquarium floor while submerged in water, surrounded by a variety of fish and other sea creatures.
-Ready to explore?
-Here is everything one should know about this captivating attraction.
+Managed by the Sharjah Museums Authority, renowned for its educational initiatives, the aquarium features 20 tanks across two floors, housing diverse sea creatures in its 6,500 square meter space.
+There is an "underwater" tunnel through a section of the aquarium.